C-Hurtmann/GOIT_Command-work-1_Chatbot/README.md

 ~~~
 pip install GTTD
 ~~~
-For run tool, just type:
+For launch the tool, just type:
 ~~~
 helper
 ~~~